MTA Nostalgia Trains: Take a Ride Back in Time in NYC

 Among the many things we romanticize during the holidays, trains are right up at the top, but usually it's the "choo-choo" kind, not the "screech-screech-unh-unh-eh" variety, a.k.a. the subway.

 The exception is the MTA's annual Holiday Season Nostalgia Trains, vintage subway trains running along the Sixth Avenue line from Long Island City, Queens to Lower Manhattan.
 Read on to find out how you can catch a trip back in time courtesy of the MTA, all for the price of a regular fare!

-The MTA's Holiday Season Nostalgia Trains run on the Sixth Avenue line between Queens Plaza and Second Avenue stations on four consecutive Sundays, December 1-December 22 between 10am and 5pm.
+The MTA's Holiday Season Nostalgia Trains run on the Sixth Avenue line between Queens Plaza and Second Avenue stations on five consecutive Sundays, November 20-December 28 between 10am and 5pm.
 (Technically, it's the M line but since that train doesn't run in Manhattan on weekends, you'll actually be catching a special shuttle.)
-For your regular fare, you can enjoy a classic ride on vintage R1/9 subway trains that date from the 1930s through the 1970s.
+For your regular fare, you can enjoy a classic ride on vintage R1 to R9 subway trains that date from the 1930s through the 1970s.
 Old-school advertisements, from quaint to downright funny, and overhead displays have all been maintained and refurbished by the New York Transit Museum.

 Looking for more train fun for the holidays?
 Check out the New York Botanical Garden's Holiday Train Show.
 You can read about other seasonal fun in our Holiday Guide and find great gift ideas in our NYC Shopping Local Gift Guide.

 - New York Transit Museum in Brooklyn Heights: Hands-on Fun with Trains and Buses for NYC Kids